AnaviTechnology/anavi-docs/anavi-infrared-phat/anavi-infrared-phat.md

 37.78%rh
 ```

-#### Light Sensor (BH1750)
+#### BH1750 Light Sensor Module

 Follow the steps below to use the BH1750 I2C light sensor with ANAVI Infrared pHAT:

-* Connect BH1750 to any of the I2C slots on ANAVI Infrared pHAT using male to female Duport jumper wire.
+* Connect BH1750 to any of the I2C slots on ANAVI Infrared pHAT using male to female Dupont jumper wires.

 * Type in the following command and verify that the address of the sensor is listed: